 You will also save on the cost of storage space and storage lockers.
 Savings can also be achieved because you will no longer need to transport hazardous and flammable liquids in hospital corridors and you won’t need to store these solvents in a central location.
 Finally, recycling is becoming required as part of various federal, state and local mandates on waste minimization and sustainability.
 Waste minimization makes good sense as a way to avoid compliance

-CBG offers a Total Replacement Policy (TRP).
-If the unit malfunctions and the problem cannot be resolved by our technical support staff over the phone, a replacement unit will be provided.
+CBG offers a Extended Warranty for laboratory recyclers.
+Repair and/or replace you laboratory’s solvent recycling system within ten (10) business days, should a failure occur.
+This service also includes 24/7/365 technical phone support and free shipping for replacement parts.
 CBG also offers standard and premium onsite preventive maintenance (PM) programs.
 Our Upgrade program provides trade-in credit for older models and provides for changes in volume and space.

 CBG has been manufacturing distillation devices since 1995.
 Although distillation equipment has been used in laboratories for many years, we have become the market leader by researching the needs of laboratories and developing recyclers that meet those needs by dramatically improving their safety and ease of use.

-The solvent is distilled from CBG’s SRS Series equipment at different rates of recovery, depending on your operating temperature.
-CBG’s SRS ITM unit runs at a default operation temperature of 130°C and has a solvent recovery rate of +/- 3 gallons per hour.
-Comparatively, the SRS IITM unit runs at a default temperature of 70°C and recovers 1.5 gallons per hour.
+The solvent is distilled from CBG’s CannaTrue™ SRS Series equipment at different rates of recovery, depending on your operating temperature.
+CBG’s SRS-1 unit runs at a default operation temperature of 130°C and has a solvent recovery rate of +/- 3 gallons per hour.
+Comparatively, the SRS-2 unit runs at a default temperature of 70°C and recovers 1.5 gallons per hour.
 In general, the rates of distillation are faster at the beginning of the process as compared to the end of the process when there is less solvent present in CBG’s distillation unit.